 The famous Currumbin Alley surf break is one of the most well-known on the coast.
 Take a walk below the lifeguard towers, along the beach and out to the huge rocks to watch surfers paddle out with the iconic Gold Coast cityscape in the distance.
 There’s calmer water in the Alley, if you prefer, which offers the ideal location for a relaxing swim to cool down and refresh.
 We visited earlier in the day but it would be ideal for sunrise and sunset.
 Be sure to listen to lifesavers instructions at all times and always swim between the flags!
 Find Currumbin Alley here.

-Great views and spectacular views combine to make Cafe Dbar a must-visit spot for breakfast or lunch.
+Great views and spectacular views combine to make Cafe dbar a must-visit spot for breakfast or lunch.
 Open from 7 to 2 pm daily, you’ll find this gorgeous spot nestled on top of Point Danger, boasting panoramic views over world-famous surf breaks.
-The menu offers a range of delicious options suitable for vegans, gluten dodgers, vegetarians and littles ones.
+The menu offers a range of delicious options suitable for vegans, gluten dodgers, vegetarians and little ones.
 Try their plant-based BLT, healthy Brekky Bowl or Big Brekky to start your day or dig into a delicious burger, fresh salad and tasty smoothie for lunch.
-Find Cafe Dbar here.
+Find Cafe dbar here.

 4. Dinner at Francie’s Pizzeria